DigiBP/digibp-monterosa/Submission Documents/README.md

 ##### Microsoft Flow – POST: Sending of information e-mail

-Microsoft flow has been used for sending an e-mail containing information concerning the study programm.
+Microsoft flow has been used for sending an e-mail containing information concerning the study program.

 - Service Task REST with Body
 - URL: [MS Flow HTML request]